CRVI/OpenCLIPP/README.md

 Most functions of the C interface return a ocipError.
 When no error occured, the value returned will be CL_SUCCESS (0).
 When an error occurs, a negative value will be returned.
 The error value can be translated to text using ocipGetErrorName().

-Comparison with IPP & NPP
+Benchmarking with IPP & NPP
 -------------------------

-The OpenCLIPP library tracks images in the computing device using objects that know about the size, datatype and number of channels of their image.
+The OpenCLIPP library tracks images in the computing device using objects that know size, datatype and number of channels of the image.
 This leads to simpler function signatures than IPP and NPP (no need for complex suffixes and less arguments).

 Typical primitive signature
 ``` C